security-notes/infobyte-faraday-wiki/LDAP.md

 disconnect_timeout = 2.0
 ```

-After doing the modifications save the file and run the `./faraday-server.pyc --write-config` to apply the changes.
-Run this command every time you change the LDAP configuration.
+After doing the modifications save the file and restart Faraday Server.

 ### Configuration example